Project progress is available on Business accounts and up. All users, including collaborators, can see project progress.

 In the Wrike workspace, all users, except for external users and collaborators, can enable/disable project progress, but this right may be disabled in their access role.

-- In the Wrike workspace, project progress is disabled for all projects by default, and you need to enable it manually.
+Project progress is disabled for all projects by default, and you need to enable it manually.

 - Switch to Table view.
 2